dplem/Video-to-PowerPoint/README.md

 # Video-to-PowerPoint
-Application to capture video presentations and convert to PowerPoint slides.
+Application to capture video presentations and convert to PowerPoint slides using Deep Ranking.